 Clicky

-How To Run The Whirlpool Duet Dryer Diagnostic Mode!
+Whirlpool Dryer Codes: Run Diagnostic Mode!

 Generally, putting your Whirlpool Duet dryer on diagnostic mode is advisable when you want to identify a hidden fault and fix it.
 Luckily, the Whirlpool Duet dryer diagnostic mode process is very straightforward and DIY.